-Our Company, the Selling Shareholder, our Directors, the BRLMs' accept no responsibility for statements made otherwise than those confirmed in this Draft Red Herring Prospectus or in the advertisements or any other materialissued by or at our Company's instance.
-Anyone placing reliance on any other source of information, including our Company's website www.tirupatibalajee.net and www.tirupatibalajee.com or any website of any of the members of our Promoter Group or any affiliate of our Company, if any, would be doing so at his or her or their own risk.
+Our Company, the Selling Shareholder, our Directors, the BRLMs' accepts no responsibility for statements made otherwise than those confirmed in this Draft Red Herring Prospectus or in the advertisements or any other materialissued by or at our Company's instance.
+Anyone placing reliance on any other source of information, including our Company's website www.tirupatibalajee.net or any website of any of the members of our Promoter Group or any affiliate of our Company, if any, would be doing so at his or her or their own risk.